How to make a healthy picnic for kids

 I also give my children packed lunchboxes during the week too.
 On Fridays, my eldest two eat a packed lunch at school, and one evening a week, they have a packed dinner because gymnastics class runs late.

-What we eat on a picnic
+Healthy foods to eat on a picnic

 I often serve up a wholemeal or multigrain wrap with hummus and grated carrot.
 This is one of our favourite healthy fillings at the moment (with not a slice of ham in sight.
 Try reading my blog post: Is it time to ditch your child’s lunchbox ham sandwich).
 It also helps a pot of hummus to stretch further.
 Simply peel and grate two carrots, and then add a tablespoon or two of hummus and mix.
 Spread on the wrap.